tburette/tburette.github.io/_posts/2014-06-25-the-power-of-keeping-a-coding-journal.md

 title: The power of keeping a coding journal
 ---

+_This post was inspired by the tool [jrnl](http://maebert.github.io/jrnl/index.html) which has been mentioned on hacker news._

 An innumerable number of thoughts go through you head as you develop :

 * The pending issue you'll get back to later